yiisoft/yii2/docs/api/db/ActiveRecord.md

 ~~~

-When we access the related objects the first time, behind the scene ActiveRecord will perform a DB query
+When you access the related objects the first time, behind the scene ActiveRecord performs a DB query
-to retrieve the corresponding data and populate them into the related objects.
-No query will be perform
+to retrieve the corresponding data and populate it into the related objects.
+No query will be performed
-if we access again the same related objects.
+if you access the same related objects again.
 We call this *lazy loading*.
 For example,

 ~~~
 // SQL executed: SELECT * FROM tbl_customer WHERE id=1